zeek/spicy-wireshark/README.md

 - The plugin does not yet support Spicy's unit contexts.

-- `tshark`'s output option `-O <format>` isn't yet supported.
-While it produces output, some of it isn't correct.
+- The `tshark` output option `-O <format>` is not yet fully supported.
+While it produces output, some of it is not correct.

 Feedback
 --------

-Feel free to open issues, or pull requests, for anything you'd like to see different.
+Feel free to open issues or pull requests for anything you'd like to see changed.

 License
 -------